ppueyor/CineMPC_ros/README.md

 To reproduce the two experiments of the manuscript, rename the folder to `user` of the experiments to run:
 -	`/cinempc/src/user_plane, /cinempc/include/user_plane` to `/cinempc/src/user, /cinempc/include/user`
 -	`/cinempc/src/user_dolly, /cinempc/include/user_dolly`  to  `/cinempc/src/user, /cinempc/include/user`
+-	Copy the settings file under `AirSim_settings` to the appropiate directory

 ## Prerequisites
 The prerrequisites that must be installed before running the experiments are: